KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - :ref:`color_distance`
     - Video Effect
     - Stylize
-    - Calculates the disstance between the selected color and the current pixel and uses that value as a new pixel value 9frei0r.colordistance)
+    - Calculates the distance between the selected color and the current pixel and uses that value as a new pixel value (frei0r.colordistance)
   * - :ref:`color_effect`
     - Video Effect
     - Stylize